 Where help is available, I say take it.
 Use house cleaning services like Handy once a month to give your bathtub, refrigerator, and floors a good cleaning.
 Invest in a “Roomba” or the mopping version to do routine floor cleaning.
 Use laundry services, grocery delivery, and hire a “TaskRabbit” repairman to put together your Ikea dresser.
 Got kids?
 Put them to work; it’s good for them.

 We can get a little more done if we use our 9-5 more holistically.
 And by a little, I mean a lot.
-Instead of neatly compartmentalizing our lives into things we do for home, work, health, etc., why not rework Monday through Friday to squeeze in the good stuff.
+Instead of neatly compartmentalizing our lives into things we do for home, for work, for our health, etc., why not rework Monday through Friday to squeeze in the good stuff.
 If during work hours is the ideal time to get in your exercise, work it out.
-Instead of mindlessly distracting yourself at work with cute videos, use the time to take a class or work a personal project.
-Squeezing in personal tasks just before work, on your lunch hour, and after work is a great way to be more productive during the workweek.
+Instead of mindlessly distracting yourself at work with cute videos, use the time to take a class or work on a personal project.
+You squeeze in your doctor’s appointments every once in a while, but how about if you did that regularly.
+Use a time just before work, your lunch hour, or after work regularly for something that’s important to you.
+Squeeze in Tuesday morning yoga, once-a-week networking lunches, and leave an hour early on Fridays to make it to something else that will make you more productive for the week.

 Mind-mapping is a way to organize ideas into a visual format the brain can easily remember and use.
 It’s an awesome study aid for college students and a great organization tool for project managers.
-The concept has made its way to our to do lists, and is a nifty productivity tool.
-You can use it to organize your tasks in any way you wish but the idea is to find ways to group them to save yourself time.
+The concept has made its way to our to-do lists and is a nifty productivity tool.
+You can use it to organize your tasks in any way you wish but the idea is to find ways to group your to-do list to save yourself time.
 I group similar tasks together and do them in time-blocks.
-Take a typical Saturday.
+Take my typical Saturday for example.
 I’ll do all of my housework-related tasks in a 2-hour block of time.
-In another chunk of time, I will run personal errands like going to the beauty salon, the drugstore, and dry cleaners.
-I also plan errands within a mile of each other so I’m not in the car driving all over Los Angeles.
-Whatever I can’t get done in that general area, gets moved to another day—maybe one evening after work.
+In another 3-hour chunk of time, I will run personal errands like going to the beauty salon, the drugstore, and dry cleaners.
+It helps that I plan errands within a mile of each other so I’m not in the car driving all over Los Angeles.
+Whatever I can’t get done in a general area, gets moved to another day—maybe one evening after work.

 I’ll use my time on the treadmill to sketch out articles, dictate to-do lists and to catch up on online reading.
-Saving those articles I want to read on “Pocket” is a helpful (to me) organization strategy.
-Here are a few others I created to work for me:
+Saving those articles I want to read on “Pocket” is an organization strategy that’s helpful to me.
+Here are a few other strategies I created to work for me:

 - I pick up my mail once a week,